AceTheDactyl/vessel-narrative-mrp/README.md

   - Script skips integrate/verify when Node < 20; upgrade Node to run those stages.

 Steganography: Practical Notes
-- Start simple: 1‑bit per color channel, RGBA PNGs.
-Reserve a header with a magic marker (e.g., `VMRP\x00`) + version + payload length before storing a compact CBOR/JSON with chapter, flags, glyph IDs.
+- Implemented via `src/stego.py` using 1-bit LSB embedding with a `VMRP\x00`
+  header, version byte, and payload length.
+Enable by installing Pillow.
+- Generated files live under `frontend/assets/` and are referenced by the `stego_png` field in metadata.
-- Cross‑check: the validator can decode PNG payloads and compare with `schema/chapters_metadata.json` for consistency.
+- Validator decodes the PNG payloads and verifies they match metadata; failures indicate drift or tampering.

 Living Chronicles: Local Sources
 - Use these local files for style, glyph motifs, and narrative seeds: